 Students in the PhD program select an advisory committee from among the university faculty, chaired by an ATLAS faculty member or faculty fellow.
 Students work with their committees to design a program of study appropriate to their research interests.
 The program has no specific required courses other than a seminar each semester that brings together all PhD students, and a requirement that each student learn the methods of investigation needed to conduct their research.
 This varies; for example, students working in human-computer interaction may need qualitative and quantitative methods, whereas students working on robotics hardware and software will need more engineering-oriented methods.

 The program emphasizes out-of-the-box invention and radical investigation.
-We are looking for people who want to improve the world through technology, who aren’t afraid to think beyond conventional wisdom, and who have or will gain the technical expertise to carry out their vision.
+We are looking for people who want to improve the world through technology, who aren’t afraid to think beyond conventional wisdom, and who have or are prepared to gain the technical expertise to carry out their vision.

 Want more information?
 Email the ATLAS Graduate Program Advisor.